jhallgd/Statewide-Chronic-Condition-Trends/README.md

 ## License

-This project is licensed under the Jacob Hall License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Data Pipeline Infographic
 ![Data Pipeline Infographic](_images/FA.png)